 TMA systems are a key research area in creole studies (Holm (2000), Huber (1999), Velupillai (2003), Finney (2008)).
-The aim of our corpus study is to come closer to a coherent and comprehensive description of the Krio TMA feature - exponent assignments
+Our aim is to establish coherent and comprehensive feature - exponent assignments.
+E.g., at present the Krio preverb don has been categorised as a tense ((present) perfect) or as an aspect marker (completive).

-Krio narration
+Domain 2 Krio narration